 G. Public Property; Tribal Tax Exempt Status

-The property of the Housing Department is declared to be public property used for essential public and governmental purposes.
+The property of the Tribe managed by the Housing Department is declared to be public property used for essential public and governmental purposes.
 The Housing Department and Housing Department property is exempt from all taxes and special assessments of the Tribe.

 H. Property Exempt from Sale